 An example of this might be Janie saying, “I am really frustrated with division.”
 With positive self-talk, her statement becomes, ” I am really frustrated with division, but I am lucky that I have extra time to practice and keep trying.”

 Self-talk doesn’t eliminate the feeling, but it allows students to see there will be a positive in the future.
 Some students gravitate towards this naturally and others need lots of practice.
 This just comes down to personality and whether the student is an optimist or a pessimist.

 Come up with a plan before you need it.

-Individual Plans for Students: Little Janie has an EFP (Emergency Frustration Plan).
-It includes a code-word.
+Little Janie has an EFP (Emergency Frustration Plan).
+It includes a code word.
 We have learned she needs to know about changes in advance whenever we can.
 This helps her accept the changes to her routine.
 She has some of her own calming tools that no one else has access to, but she also doesn’t use the calming box.

-Classroom Culture: Create a culture in your classroom that allows students to talk about their feelings.
-This can be done through class meetings, checking in with your students, talking about your own feelings, being proactive about possible feelings (like changes to routines or when the school nurses come to do vaccinations) and using the vocabulary whenever possible.
+Create a culture in your classroom that allows students to talk about their feelings.
+This can be done through class meetings, checking in with your students, talking about your own feelings, being proactive about possible feelings (like changes to routines or when the school nurses come to do vaccinations) and using the vocabulary for emotional regulation whenever possible.

 We have a few standing desks that don’t have chairs.
 Students who like to stand while they work are given that option.